Palm3-dev/Create-Design-N-Decor-Recrafted/README.md

 ## FAQ
 Q. Why are my textures and models broken?

 A. Most probably you don't have the original Design 'N' Decor file in the mods folder, or it's the wrong one.
-Check the [installation](https://github.com/PalmeProg/Create-Design-N-Decor-to-1.20.1/edit/1.20.1-main/README.md#installation).

 Q. Do i need to also install Design 'N' Decor?